Jack O'Connell (actor): Personal life

+O'Connell at the 2016 Cannes Film Festival.

+O'Connell lives in North London.
+He is in a relationship and has a daughter.

 O'Connell has said that he does not consider himself British, instead identifying specifically with his Derbyshire upbringing and Irish heritage.
-He has lived in East London since 2014.

-After his father died when O'Connell was 18, he coped in part by engaging in self-destructive behaviour, later commenting that he "didn't stop partying for like seven years".
-While living in Bristol during his tenure on Skins, he acquired a reputation in the tabloids as a "party boy", a "bad boy", and a "bit of rough".
+After his father died when O'Connell was 18, he coped in part by engaging in self-destructive behaviour, later commenting that he 'didn't stop partying for like seven years'.
+While living in Bristol during his tenure on Skins, he acquired a reputation in the tabloids as a 'party boy', a 'bad boy', and a 'bit of rough'.
 He regularly gave interviews while hungover.
 His childhood nickname "Jack the Lad" (a phrase meaning "a conspicuously self-assured, carefree, brash young man") is tattooed on his arm.

 O'Connell's troubled youth has influenced his work, resulting in him playing mainly delinquents for the first decade of his career, while his juvenile criminal record initially prevented him from being cast in Hollywood productions as he was unable to obtain a U.S. visa.
-By age 24, he had largely changed his lifestyle, saying, "I'm not trying to have the most fun I've ever had ever, anymore.
-That used to be the mentality every time I left the house."
-He has credited Angelina Jolie, who directed him in his first Hollywood film Unbroken, with influencing his outlook and described working with her as an "intervention".
+By age 24, he had largely changed his lifestyle, saying, 'I'm not trying to have the most fun I've ever had ever, anymore.
+That used to be the mentality every time I left the house.'
+He has credited Angelina Jolie, who directed him in his first Hollywood film Unbroken, with influencing his outlook and described working with her as an 'intervention'.